-This uses simulations of the complete GSMA to compare the summed rank of the observed $k^{th}$ highest bin with the simulated distribution of summed ranks of the $k^{th}$ highest bin, i.e. compares the 'place' of the bins in the full listing of results.
-Therefore, in a simulation of 5000 complete GSMAs, the bin with the highest observed summed rank is compared to all 5000 bins with highest summed rank, and the ordered rank p-value $p{OR}$ calculated.
-Similarly, the summed rank of the bin in the $k^{th}$ place is compared to summed ranks of all bins lying in $k^{th}$ place.
+For a genome-wide assessment of linkage, the ordered rank (OR) p-value (p{OR}) may be used.12 This uses simulations of the complete GSMA to compare the summed rank of the observed kth-highest bin, with the simulated distribution of summed ranks of the kth highest bin, i.e. compares the 'place' of the bins in the full listing of results.
+So, in a simulation of 5000 complete GSMAs, the bin with the highest summed rank is compared to the all 5000 bins with highest summed rank, and the ordered rank p-value (p{OR}) calculated.
+Similarly, the summed rank of the bin in the kth 'place' is compared to summed ranks of bins lying in kth place.
 This test can identify evidence for many bins with increased evidence for linkage, although the evidence for linkage within each bin may be modest.
-In the study of 20 genome wide searches for schizophrenia, 12 bins in the weighted analysis had significant summed rank and significant ordered ranks ( $p{SR} < 0.05$ , $p{OR} < 0.05$ ).
-Our simulations based on these studies showed that this combination of significant results was not consistent with occurring by chance (not observed in 1000 GSMA simulations of an unlinked study).
-The combination of a significant $p{SR}$ and $p{OR}$ is therefore highly predictive of a linkage within a bin, however empiric criteria for linkage for an arbitrary number of studies have not yet been developed (Levinson et al., 2003).
+In the study of 20 genome wide searches for schizophrenia, 12 bins in the weighted analysis had significant summed rank of significant results was highly unlikely to occur by chance (not observed in 1000 GSMA simulations of an unlinked study).
+The combination of a significant p{SR} and p{OR} is therefore highly predictive of a linkage within a bin, however empiric criteria for linkage for an arbitrary number of studies have not yet been developed.12